mu-semtech/mu-search-tika-backend/README.md

 ```

 (Re)create the service using `docker compose up -d tika`.

-The default config for this image can be found in [tika-config.xml](./tika-config.xml).
-You probably want to use this file as a starting point for your custom config.

-All config options are documented in the [official Tika documentation](https://tika.apache.org/3.2.2/configuring.html).

 ### How to increase the Java heap space
 To increase the Java heap space, mount a custom config `tika-config.xml` and config the server's `forkedJvmArgs`